jan-keuchel/keuchel.dev/_posts/2025-09-21-writing-a-shortcut-helper.md

 {% highlight bash linenos %}
 echo "$SHORTCUT_LIST" | sed 's/,/ /' | grep "$SELECTED" | awk -F ',' '{print $2" "$3}'
 {% endhighlight %}

+{: .highlight-block .highlight-hint}
-(Note: The search-and-replace executed with `sed` replaces the first occurence of a ',' with a ' '.
+The search-and-replace executed with `sed` replaces the first occurence of a comma with a space.
 This is done because we removed the comma before displaying the shorcut list in rofi - for aesthetic purposes.
-We can't grep for it unless we do the same alteration here again).
+We can't grep for it unless we do the same alteration here again.

 And finally, the command can be executed.
 {% highlight bash linenos %}
 if [[ $COMMAND == exec* ]]; then